 Vein disease affects everyone differently.
 One person may be at the first vein disease stages with only mild symptoms and a few spider veins.
-However, someone else may be at a different vein disease stage and have more significant symptoms such as aching, burning legs and ropey veins with swelling in their legs.
-The one thing expert vein doctors like Dr. Wright know for certain is that without treatment the vein disease stages will worsen with time.
+However, someone else may be at a different vein disease stage and have more significant symptoms.
+For example, aching, burning legs and ropey veins with swelling in their legs.
+Vein doctors like Dr. Wright know for certain that vein disease stages will get worse if you don’t get treatment.

 Benefits of Varicose Vein Treatment at the Laser Vein Center